Igrium/rl_among_us/readme.md

 The codebase is not nearly developed enough for an actual game yet.
 Subscribe to my YouTube channel for updates!

 ## How can I help?
 If you envision a feature that you wish the codebase had, or you see a mistake in our programming that you think you can fix, feel free to make a pull request.
 It will likely get accepted.
+You can also join the [Discord server](https://discord.gg/kyC8StMjbf) if you want to be more involved.

 ###### This is a fan project and is in no way affiliated with Among Us or InterSloth LLC.